There are three types of federal financial aid:

 It might be difficult, especially in the first year.
 However, regardless of your income in the previous year, you will probably qualify for student loans.
 You will likely also be eligible for a work study job on campus.
 You can go to SMC Student Employment for more information regarding SMC job opportunities.

-For student loans, you will need to submit a loan request, see a counselor for an educational plan, and complete a financial literacy exercise.
+For student loans, you will need to submit a loan request form, ensure that you have submitted an educational plan, and complete a financial literacy exercise.
 Go to the Loans for more details.
 For parent loans, your parent should also go to the Loan Page for guidance.

 Yes.
 Payments for student loans begin once a student leaves school for six months (or falls below half-time enrollment for six months).